singingwolfboy/netlify-home/_posts/2016-01-28-interview-with-parker-moore-from-jekyll.md

 _So how do people go about doing that?_

-One thing I've talked with [Netlify founders - ed.]
+One thing I've talked with [netlify founders - ed.]
 Christian and Matt about is the idea that static website, static website generator, static generator, static site sounds so boring, it's very technical sounding...

 _Dynamic sounds so much interesting!_